sarata00/bsc_internship/ESM/esmfold/README.md

 The `esmfold_from_multifasta_new.py` should be inside this scratch folder, where the .sh file is.
 In my local computer I have this script in the following directory `/home/sara/Documents/BSC_internship/ESM2/esmfold/scripts`

-After that, we can run the model and create structures by running:
+After that, we can run the model and model structures by running:

 	sbatch esmfold_run.sh